 What is IoT technology?
 The IoT technology stack

-The IoT technology stack is nothing else than a range of technologies, standards and applications, which lead from the simple connection of objects to the Internet to the most easy and most complex applications that use these connected things, the data they gather and communicate and the different steps needed to power these applications.
+The IoT technology stack is nothing else than a range of technologies, standards and tools, which lead from the simple connection of objects to the applications that use these connected things, the data they gather and communicate and the different steps needed to power them.

 Without that IoT technology stack there would be no possibility to do something with IoT devices and no reason to connect things to the Internet.
 So, simply said the IoT technology stack encompasses all the needed technologies to move from IoT device and data to an actual purpose and goal or so-called IoT use case.

 Yet, although it looks simple, the different layers consist of several technologies and options for an IoT project.